Raghavan-04/2-Stage_CMOS_OpAmps/README.md

 * **Spectre Simulation Platform** (AC, Transient, & Common Mode Analysis)

 ---
 > 📝 **Note on Project Status:** Due to a routine server reset on the college lab workstations, the live Cadence schematic databases and simulation netlist directories were flushed.
-This repository serves as the definitive structural and graphical backup of the analytical models, project slides (`final.pptx`), and simulated hardware performance verification graphs generated during the design cycle.
+This repository serves as the definitive structural and graphical backup of the analytical models, project slides (`FINAL Draft.pdf`), and simulated hardware performance verification graphs generated during the design cycle.